gerantonyk/gerantonyk/README.md

 [<img align="left" alt="ger.antonyk | Gmail" width="28px" src="./gmail.svg" />][gmail]
 <br>

-## I'm a full stack web developer, tech lead, blockcain enthusiast, math teacher and a sophophilic (i love learning)
+## I'm a full stack web developer, tech lead, blockcain enthusiast, math teacher and a sophophilic (I love learning)

 <br>

 I've been working as a tech/project leader for the past 8 years.
-Last year I decided to upgrade my stack so i started henry's bootcamp.
-Currently I'm doing projects with JavaScript and Node but I'been taking solidity and blockchain courses also.
+Last year, I decided to upgrade my stack, so I started henry's bootcamp.
+Currently, I'm doing projects with JavaScript and Node, but I've been taking solidity and blockchain courses also.

 I'm hoping to colaborate in blockchain projects.

-We got the third place on Didi's hackathon with our project Civica:
+We got third place on Didi's hackathon with our project Civica:
 <br><br><br>
 <div align="center">
   [<img align="center" alt="Civica - institucional" title="Civica - institucional - Click to Watch!!!" src="./Civica.png" />][civica]